ruasonid9/Federal-Court-Data-Visualizer/README.md

 An interactive dashboard that pulls **real federal court opinions** from the [CourtListener API](https://www.courtlistener.com/) and visualizes them by charge/topic type, court, and year.
+Deployed on https://court-data.streamlit.app/.

 Built with Python · Streamlit · Plotly · CourtListener (Free Law Project)